peter2610/Code-Challenge-1/README.md

 paste the code into your browser console or run with node.js . enter the distance when prompted // fare is kilometers. see fare breakdown and total.

+## mobile money estimator

+javascript program to estimate mobile money transaction fees. automatically calculates the fee 1.5% with limits between kes 10 to kes 70, then returns the total amount to be debited.

+### features

+calculates the transaction fee based on amount. caps minimum fee at kes 10 and maximum of kes 70. javascript functions and lexical scoping used

+### how to use

+open in a browser or console(js) enter the amount you want to send then you will see breakdown: amount, transaction and total to debited.

+### sample output

+Boda Fare Breakdown:
+fare.js:12 Umbali: 3 km
+fare.js:13 Ukikalia Pikipiki (Base Fare): KES 50 fare.js:14 Mpaka Uko (Distance Fare): KES 45 fare.js:15 Jumla ya Fare: KES 95

+fare.js:28 Panda Pikipiki!
+Safari Njema! fee.js:1 Uncaught SyntaxError: Identifier 'input' has already been declared (at fee.js:1:1)